veraberger/veraberger.github.io/research.md

 # Research

-I am primarily interested in how stars change on short timescales (even seconds to minutes) and how those changes impact the surrounding environment.
+I am primarily interested in how stars change on short timescales (seconds to minutes) and how those changes impact the surrounding environment.
 Currently, I study stellar flares and their potential impact on the habitability of orbiting planets.

 ## Stellar Flares